vcz-fr/TheFollowUp/_posts/2013/02/2013-02-05-compsci-students-empathy.md

     url: "https://korben.info/ingenieur-et-sans-coeur.html"
     dead: false

-tweet: "I do not exactly know why but I could not agree more!"
+message: "I do not exactly know why but I could not agree more!"
 ---